kevinhenryburke/scalegitbook/getting-started/ErrorRaising.md

 }
 ```

-We can then see how an error being returned by changing the invoking code to send the string 'Failure' to the service:
+We can then see how an error being returned by changing the invoking code to send the string 'Bad Call' to the service:

 ```